swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

 This is the trickiest part of version control, so let's take it very carefully.

-Remember that there are actually three remotes that have a relationship in this
-example: upstream, alpha, and beta.
-To put this in more realistic terms, imagine that the upstream branch is managed by your PI or another manager and the alpha and beta branches are students working on a project.
-All of you have a copy of stats.py, but Alpha and Beta have made changes to that file in sync with each other.
+Alpha and Beta have made changes to that file in sync with each other.
 What happens if the PI (upstream) also makes changes on the same lines?
 A dreaded conflict...
 Now, I'll assume the roll of PI.
 Let's say that I know there's a series of functions we want to add to our simplestats module.
 Instead of waiting around for my grad students to finish their work, I've chosen to add some basic function signatures, e.g.,

 ```python
 def median(vals):